Chocolate Covered Blackberries (An Easy and Delicious Treat)

 Instructions

 • Microwave on high heat for 20 seconds, then stir.
 Repeat until the chocolate is melted (this should take approximately 1-2 minutes depending on the strength of your microwave).
-Be sure to stir after 20 seconds each time you heat the chocolate.
+Be sure to stir after 20 seconds each time you heat the chocolate (alternatively you can melt the chocolate in a pan on the stovetop set to low heat, stirring constantly until melted).

 • Allow the melted chocolate to cool for 5 minutes.